This topic describes common types of HTTP flood attacks and how to defend against them by using protection policies offered by WAF.

 - Captcha and Strict Captcha in the Action drop-down list aim to verify whether requests originate from a human or an automation script.
 You can use these two actions to protect common and HTML5 web pages, but not native apps or APIs.
 To protect the native apps and APIs, set Action to block.

 - You can configure whitelist policies for APIs or IP addresses that may be mistakenly blocked by HTTP flood protection on the Access Control/Throttling tab.
 For more information, see Configure a whitelist for Access Control/Throttling.

 - Do not select the Protection-emergency mode for native apps or APIs in the HTTP Flood Protection section.

 Attacks from regions outside China and public clouds

-A large portion of HTTP flood attacks originate from regions outside China, data centers, and public clouds.
+A large portion of HTTP flood attacks originate from regions outside China, on-premises data centers, and public clouds.

 - Abnormal or malformed User-Agent string: has characteristics of automation tools (such

 as Python), is in an incorrect format (such as